 Either Agbar or Bristol Water Holdings may terminate the Bristol Water O&M Agreement on three months' written notice if the other party commits a material breach of the agreement and fails to rectify the breach within 30 business days of receiving written notice of the breach.
 Either party may also terminate without cause on 12 months' written notice.
-If Agbar terminates the Bristol Water O&M Agreement due to breach by Bristol Water Holdings or Bristol Water Holdings terminates without cause, Bristol Water Holdings will be required to pay Agbar an amount equal to five times the average of the fees paid (excluding the SIM Outperformance Fee) in the prior five years (or, if fewer than five years has elapsed from the date of the Bristol Water Holdings will also pay to Agbar any amounts that would become due in respect of the SIM Outperformance Fee, but for the termination.
+If Agbar terminates the Bristol Water O&M Agreement due to breach by Bristol Water Holdings or Bristol Water Holdings terminates without cause, Bristol Water Holdings will be required to pay Agbar an amount equal to five times the average of the fees paid (excluding the SIM Outperformance Fee) in the prior five years (or, if fewer than five years has elapsed from the date of the Bristol Water O&M Agreement, five times the average of such fees during the shorter period).
+On termination, Bristol Water Holdings will also pay to Agbar any amounts that would become due in respect of the SIM Outperformance Fee, but for the termination.